ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Summarize feedback you got here.**

-My classmates think that the device can be helpful for dog training.
+My classmates think that the device can be helpful for training a dog.

 ## Part B. Act out the Interaction

-Try physically acting out the interaction you planned.
-For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**

+Giving a treat while I am holding the device is not very convenient.
+If I put the device on the ground, the devie cannot always point to my dog because he loves to move around.
+I'm also going to change 5 seconds to 3 seconds because Martin doesn't like to sit for long.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

 ## Part C. Prototype the device